-Summer Law Program in Madrid faculty are internationally recognized scholars who provide students with a well-rounded academic experience.
+Summer Law Program in Madrid faculty members are internationally recognized scholars who provide students with a well-rounded academic experience.

 Professor Borrajo Iniesta was an associate professor of law at the Complutense University in Madrid from 1984 - 1989 and was appointed a full professor of law at the University of Navarra, where he taught from 1993 - 1995.
 He has also lectured at the Sorbonne in Paris, the European University in Florence, Italy, the Academy of European Public Law in Spetses, Greece and at the College of William and Mary, both in Virginia and at their summer program.
 He is currently senior staff attorney at the Constitutional Court of Spain in Madrid, where he also teaches at the University Institute Ortega y Gasset.

 Javier Martinez-Torron, J.D.

-Professor Martínez-Torrón has been aprofessor of law (Catedrático) at Complutense University of Madrid since 2000.
-Formerly a professor at the University of Granada (1993 - 2000), his teaching areas are comparative law, law and religion, marriage law and Canon Law.
-In these areas he has published extensively in 18 countries and eight languages.
-He has taught or lectured at numerous universities and international conferences in Europe, America and Asia.
-He has developed part of his research at Cambridge University, the University of Chicago, Columbia University and Harvard University, among others.
-He is vice president of the Canon Law and Law-and-Religion section of the Spanish Royal Academy of Jurisprudence and Legislation.
+He is a titular member of the International Academy of Comparative Law, vice president of the Canon Law and Law-and-Religion section of the Spanish Royal Academy of Jurisprudence and Legislation, and honorary foreign member of the National Academy of Law and Social Sciences of Cordoba (Argentina).
 He was co-founder of the Spanish Association of Comparative Law and a member of its board of directors.
-He is also a member of the International Academy of Comparative Law, the OSCE/ODIHR Advisory Council on Freedom of Religion or Belief, the Advisory Commission on Religious Freedom in the Spanish Ministry of Justice and the Bioethics Committee of the Autonomous Region of Madrid.
+He has been a member of international and Spanish advisory bodies in the area of freedom of religion and ethics; in particular, the OSCE/ODIHR Advisory Council on Freedom of Religion of Belief, the Advisory Commission on Religious Freedom of the Spanish Ministry of Justice, and the Committee of Bioethics of the Autonomous Region of Madrid, Spain.
 He has a J.D. from the University of Granada and a J.C.L., J.S.D., and a J.C.D. from the University of Navarra.

 Lorena Bachmaier Winter, J.D.

 She is a member of the Spanish Royal Academy of Jurisprudence and Legislation and the Ibero-American Association of Procedural Law and has consulted for Spain’s Ministry of Justice.
-Over the years she has been a fellow at the Alexander von Humboldt Foundation and a visiting scholar in the Max-Planck Institute for Foreign and International Criminal Law (Freiburg, Germany), the University of California-Berkeley and Harvard University.
+Over the years she has been a fellow at the Alexander von Humboldt Foundation and a visiting scholar at the Max-Planck Institute for Foreign and International Criminal Law (Freiburg, Germany), the University of California-Berkeley and Harvard University.